Candy Dialogue Engine was first published in March 2026 and is in early release until July 2026.

 Candy Dialogue Engine is compatible with Godot Engine 4.

-• It was developed and tested with Godot 4.5.
+• It was developed with Godot 4.5, tested with 4.5 and 4.6.

 • Based on the official Godot upgrade documentation, it should be fully compatible with all Godot 4 subversions.